lschneidpro/Portfolio/MLOps_clean-code-principles/README.md

 # Predict Customer Churn

-- Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity
+ **Predict Customer Churn** Project from the ML DevOps Engineer Nanodegree of Udacity

 ## Project Description
 This project re-implements a jupyter notebook as a pyhton package implementing best practices production code: modular, documented, tested)